contactonder/for-product-craft/_posts/2026-08-11-start-where-you-are.md

 ---
 layout: post
-title: "Start Where You Are: Arthur Ashe, ITIL, and the Myth of Ideal Conditions"
+title: "What Tennis and ITIL Have in Common"
 ---

 We love to treat enterprise frameworks like sacred texts.